elvert19/Guessing-game/README.md

 # Guessing-game
-it is a really basic implementation of a guessin game written in c
+it is a really basic implementation of a guessing game written in c